-Trade and industry association officers and committee chairs — such as the board of directors of the Romance Writers of America — are often widely respected in their fields.
+Trade and industry association officers and committee chairs — such as the board of directors of the Romance Writers of America — are usually widely respected in their fields.

-What do you do with your influencer list?
+What do you do with your reader influencer list?

 - Follow them on social media.

 - Comment on their content.

 When commenting, be sure to say something that adds to the conversation.
 There’s nothing wrong with “Nice post,” or “Good point,” but both are generic comments that won’t help you stand out.